FlorianGrollich/Gamefied-python-learning/README.md

 # Pythong Playground

 ## Description
-A Project which enables users especially kids to learn the basics of programming in a more playful way.
+A Project which enables users, especially kids, to learn the basics of programming in a more playful way.

 ## Setup
 ### Clone the Project